teracow/googliser/README.md

 - The final search results count is determined by adding together the number of images required (default is 25) with the number of allowable failures (default is 40).
 Search results initially download in groups of 100.
 So, for the defaults shown, the script downloads the first group of 100.
 Then trims it so only the first 65 results remain.
 Then downloads these as images.
 Results can be shorter though depending on other factors such as URLs returned with invalid names, Google not sending many results from the requested search, etc...
 The URL results list is only trimmed after dealing with these issues.
 The count can also change between searches as Google don't always return the same results - even for identical searches.

-- When the gallery is being built, it will only create a thumbnail from the first image of a multi-image file (like an animated **GIF**).
+- Only the first image of a multi-image file (like an animated **GIF**) will be used for its gallery image.

 - The thumbnail sizes in the gallery are no larger than 400 x 400 pixels.
 At least one dimension will be 400 pixels, though.
 So, requesting more images will result in a gallery image with larger dimensions.